 On Valentine’s Day Mars made its entrance into Taurus, where it will remain until March 31.
 This planet and sign combo is a curious one, given Mars's tendency towards passionate action and Taurus's relaxed complacency.
 Mars in Taurus evokes aggression with relaxation, fast movement with rooted stubbornness, new frontiers with known environs.
 Fire finds its fuel from earth and roots down into solidity.

 To understand this transit and the kinds of experiences and events it can correlate with, we might consider what happens when Mars, the god of war, takes a break from the bloody conflicts of Aries to revive and rejuvenate.
-His focus has shifted from fighting battles to a passionate deepening into the pleasures of a calm, cozy environment, good tasting food, languid sex with a Venusian goddess, or various other salves that can help heal and erase the traumas of war.
-Mars in Taurus asserts, or at times defends, for the sake of preservation, stability and comfort.
+His focus has shifted from fighting battles to a passionate deepening into a calm environment, taking in salves that help heal and erase the traumas of war.
+At other times Mars in Taurus asserts, or defends, for the sake of preservation, stability and comfort.

 We must give ourselves a break at times.
 If we are always facing battles we will wear out or burn out.
 At times being a warrior, fighting the battles that help to define us, involves speaking up for slowing down.
 But if we're moving too slow, Mars is here to kick us out of our ruts and calcified grooves.

 At a deeper psychic level, Mars in Taurus reflects our needs to attach to physical things in order for the soul to thrive, and the dark power shadows that can emerge if we deny those needs.
 In his book Care of the Soul, Thomas Moore writes about the link between the story of the "golden calf" (the Taurean bull) from the Book of Genesis and the immensely destructive power of the nuclear bomb: